Stan Ridgway: Solo career

-Ridgway embarked on a solo career in 1983, shortly after Wall of Voodoo's appearance at the US Festival that same year.
-After collaborating on the song "Don't Box Me In" with Stewart Copeland from the Police for the soundtrack to Francis Ford Coppola's Rumble Fish, starring Mickey Rourke, Matt Dillon and Dennis Hopper, he released his first proper solo album, The Big Heat (1986), which included the top 5 European (including UK) hit "Camouflage".
-This was followed by numerous other solo recordings: Mosquitos (1989), Partyball (1991), Black Diamond (1995), and Anatomy (1999), The Way I Feel Today (1998), a collection of big band standards, and Holiday in Dirt (2002), a compilation of outtakes and previously unreleased songs.
+Ridgway embarked on a solo career in 1983, shortly after Wall of Voodoo's appearance at the US Festival.
+He collaborated on the song "Don't Box Me In" with Stewart Copeland for the soundtrack to Francis Ford Coppola's 1983 film Rumble Fish.
+In 1986 he released his first proper solo album, The Big Heat, which included the top 5 European (including UK) hit "Camouflage".
+This was followed by numerous other solo recordings: Mosquitos (1989), Partyball (1991), Black Diamond (1995), Anatomy (1999), The Way I Feel Today (1998), a collection of big band standards, and Holiday in Dirt (2002), a compilation of outtakes and previously unreleased songs.
 Ridgway's album Snakebite: Blacktop Ballads and Fugitive Songs (2005), features the narrative song, "Talkin' Wall Of Voodoo Blues Pt.
 1", a history of his former band in song.

 Ridgway's album Holiday in Dirt was a quasi-cinematic project, with the release of the album accompanied by a showing of 14 short films by various independent filmmakers, each film a visual interpretation of one of the songs on the album.
 A compilation DVD of the films was released in February 2005.

 In 1994, Ridgway began work on a new project in the form of a trio called Drywall, the other members of the trio being Ridgway's wife, keyboardist/vocalist Pietra Wexstun of the band Hecate's Angels (who had previously worked with Ridgway on Mosquitos and Partyball), and former Rain Parade drummer Ivan Knight.
 In 1995, Drywall released its first album (first of a "trilogy of apocalyptic documents"), titled Work the Dumb Oracle.
 A short film directed by Carlos Grasso, titled The Drywall Incident, was released the same year.
 An extended, instrumental soundtrack album for The Drywall Incident was released in 1996.